Mira Mesa Community Planning Group

 Planning Group Executive Committee Membership and Responsibilities: The Mira Mesa Community Planning Group has the responsibility to write (with the aid of the City) community plans, recommend changes to community plans, and evaluate projects as they are proposed for consistency with the Mira Mesa Community Plan.
 The Planning Group has 11 residential, 5 business and 3 property owner members.
 Planning Group members are elected to four year terms, with half elected every two years.
 Two of the property owner members are appointed by the Planning Group.
 Elections are held in March of odd-numbered years.
 If you would like to participate in the Planning Group or vote for or run for the Planning Group, come to a meeting and sign up as an “eligible member of the community”.
 To do this, just give your name, address, telephone number and email address to the Planning Group secretary.
 List of current Planning Group Executive Committee Members.

-Mira Mesa Community Plan: The Mira Mesa Community Plan and the Mira Mesa Facilities Benefit Assessment (FBA) are online at the City of San Diego web site.
-Public Facilities in Mira Mesa are paid for through the FBA.
-FBA fees are paid by developers at the time building permits are pulled.
-Fees vary depending on the type of development.
+Mira Mesa Community Plan 1992-2022: The Mira Mesa Community Plan and the Mira Mesa Facilities Benefit Assessment (FBA) are online at the City of San Diego web site.
+Until recently Public Facilities in Mira Mesa were paid for through the FBA.
+FBA fees were paid by developers at the time building permits were pulled and varied depending on the type of development.
+With the passage of the Parks Master Plan and the Build Better SD plan, developer fees are standardized across the City and go into a centralized fund where they are distributed according to priority guidelines.
 The San Diego City General Plan adopted by the City Council on March 10, 2008 is also online.
 This is a very important document as it guides all future development in the City and require updates to all community plans.

 Regulations: All Planning Groups must comply with City Council Policy 600-24, and a set of community specific bylaws which comply with this policy.
 The Planning Department in collaboration with a CPC subcommittee, developed a set of administrative guidelines which are intended to clarify the council policy.
 The bylaws and administrative guidelines were both recently revised to bring them into compliance with the updated 600-24.